dcunited001/dcunited001.github.io/_posts/2018-02-18-semioteleological-revolution-a-sociophysical-phase-change.md

       - did it connect moreso to the idea of the evoluation into the ubermensche? isn't this idea of moderate artificial conflict

-- "Those who fall into th web will be tested" - provocation of artificial conflict, similar to baptism by fire, to test the worth, merit or specific utility of individuals -- or to push them out altogether if they prove useless or risky
+- "Those who fall into the web will be tested" - provocation of artificial conflict, similar to baptism by fire, to test the worth, merit or specific utility of individuals -- or to push them out altogether if they prove useless or risky